brijr/brijr/README.md

 I'm a software designer and developer from Salt Lake City, Utah.
 I am passionate about the intersection of design and code.
 I build artificial intelligence applications and marketing software at [Alpine Codex](https://alpine.dev), [Ampry](https://ampry.com), and [9d8](https://9d8.dev).
 I design at [Studio Mojave](https://studiomojave.com).

-- 🔗 Visit my website at b[ridger.to
-- 🔗 Follow me on X at b[ridgertower
-- 🔗 Watch my Y[ouTube ](https://youtube.com/@bridgertower)videos
-- 🔗 Connect with me on L[inkedIn

 ## Featured OS Repositories

 - [brijr/components](https://components.bridger.to) :: Collection of next.js components built using craft ui, shadcn/ui, typescript, and tailwind css.